“This Is the Best Day of My Life”

 Make of Your Life a Song

-In one of her most frequently quoted poems, Mary Oliver asks what we each plan to do with our “one wild and precious life.”
+In crisis or not, we humans wonder at times what we should do to bring meaning to our lives.
 A question that touches the depths of the soul—and the heart of all life on Earth.
 We were given our human lives by a universal intelligence beyond naming.
 Within that act of grace is infinite possibility and expression as well as a world of incredibly diverse experiences.
 Each day presents a kaleidoscope of wonders to us.
 When we are children, we see those wonders clearly, our eyes sparkling with delight.
 As adults, we begin to take them for granted.
 Our vision may become clouded with habit, loss, or misfortune.
 Life, of course, can be challenging as well as wondrous.
 Perhaps the greatest challenge is to continue to experience wonder no matter how your life unfolds.

 One year ago, I was diagnosed with breast cancer.
 It shook me to my core.
 Yet my actual experience of the months of treatment, in spite of any discomfort or pain, was filled with moments of connection to the Spirit of life, which carried me through the days with surprising synchronicities and inspiration.
 In the most profound of those moments, I felt one with everything, my own life part of a universal flow of beingness.
 Within that, my sense of wonder at the daily miracles of life—sunrise, birdsong, human kindness—reawakened and grew.
 Not that I had lost it, but so often life events get in our way.
 Our perception is incomplete, shaded.
 Until suddenly, an event or experience shines a light on each moment, showing it to be the miracle it is.